- The main advantages of higher education in Europe

 - Official invitation from the educational institution + certificate of enrollment

-- Documents for renting or reserving a place in a common residence (when renting an apartment or apartment - a lease agreement + a copy of the owner's passport)
+- Documents for renting or reserving a place in a common residence (when renting an apartment - a lease agreement + a copy of the owner's passport)

-- Booking an airplane ticket (a return ticket is not required if the training period is more than 3 months)
+- Booking an airplane ticket (a return ticket is not required if the educational period is more than 3 months)

 - Passport + copies of main pages

 - 2-4 photos of the passport sample (3,5х4,5 cm, light background, the person occupies not less than 70-80% of the image)

 - Filled out questionnaire of the educational institution